GinoBrunnerQB/pdsnd_github/README.md

 ### Udacity GitHub Course Project

 ### Description
-Repo for the final project of the Udacity GitHub Course
+Repo for the final project of the Udacity GitHub Course.

+The project uses the bikeshare dataset.